rxseven/docker-playground/README.md

 make restart
 ```

-This command will rebuild the image, create network and volume for persisting data, and restart the development servers.
+This command will rebuild the image, recreate network and volume for persisting data, and restart the development servers.

 ### Running shell in a running container